Royal Canadian Mounted Police 2021-2022 Departmental Plan

-Internal Services are those groups of related activities and resources that the federal government considers to be services in support of Programs and/or required to meet corporate obligations of an organization.
-Internal Services refer to the activities and resources of the 10 distinct services that support Program delivery in the organization, regardless of the Internal Services delivery model in a department.
+Internal Services are those groups of related activities and resources that the federal government considers to be in support of Programs and/or required to meet corporate obligations of an organization.
+Internal Services refers to the 10 distinct activities and resources that support Program delivery in the organization, regardless of the Internal Services delivery model in a department.
 These services are:

 - Management and Oversight Services

 - Acquisition Management Services

 In 2021-22, Human Resources (HR) will continue to focus on the People Strategy which includes four principles: skilled people, innovative work, modern workplace, and leading tools.
 Over the past fiscal year, themes and initiatives have been identified under these principles to support the RCMP Vision 150, "Our People" pillar.
 Of those identified, the following four areas are considered integral to the RCMP's success:

 - Modern Workforce Strategy: Establish a strategy to identify the spectrum of current and future workplace and workforce business needs (e.g., diverse and skilled talent, healthy, safe, and inclusive workplace).